ionutivan/read_email/README.md

 # read_email

-Utilities for parsing `.eml` email files.
+Utilities for parsing `.eml` email files and querying the latest message from Outlook.

 The primary entry point is `parse_email`, which returns an `EmailContent` dataclass containing: